freedomfury/documents/projects/solutions/lxd-cloud-init.md

    inc exec ct-ubun00-dev -- cloud-init status --wait
     status: done
    ```
    1. If you encounter any errors, you will want to log into the instance and check the cloud-init logs.
-In some cases, the error message can be quite useful and help troubleshoot your issue.
+Sometimes, the error message can be useful and help troubleshoot your issue.
       ```
       inc shell ct-ubun00-dev
       root@ct-ubun00-dev:~# whoami